-- Combine all sauce ingredients in a cup and stir to dissolve sugar.
-Drizzle 3 tbsp. over chopped chicken and stir.
-Set chicken in refrigerator to marinate while you chop up the vegetables.
+Combine all sauce ingredients in a cup and stir to dissolve the sugar.
+Drizzle 3 tablespoons over the chopped chicken and stir.
+Set chicken in refrigerator to marinate.

-- Place cornstarch in a cup and add 3 tbsp. water.
+Place cornstarch in a cup and add 3 tablespoons of water.
 Stir until cornstarch dissolves.
 Set aside.

-- Heat wok or large frying pan over medium-high heat.
+Heat wok or large frying pan over medium-high heat.
 Add oil and swirl around, then add onion, ginger, and chili.
-Stir-fry 1 minute.
+Stir fry for 1 minute.

-- Add marinated chicken and stir-fry until chicken turns evenly opaque (2 minutes).
+Add marinated chicken and stir fry until the meat turns evenly opaque, about 2 minutes.

-- Add broccoli and snow peas plus a few tbsp. stir-fry sauce.
-Stir-fry 1 to 2 minutes.
+Add the broccoli and snow peas plus a few tablespoons of the sauce.
+Stir fry 1 to 2 minutes.

-- Add mushrooms and bell pepper (2 colors) plus more stir-fry sauce.
-Stir-fry 1 minute.
+Add mushrooms and bell peppers, plus more stir-fry sauce.
+Stir fry 1 minute.

-- Add chopped cabbage plus remaining stir-fry sauce.
-Stir-fry 1 more minute.
+Add chopped cabbage, plus the remaining stir-fry sauce.
+Stir fry for 1 more minute.

-- Push ingredients aside to reveal the sauce.
-Add the cornstarch/water mixture and stir until it thickens (30 seconds to 1 minute), then stir everything together.
+Push ingredients aside to reveal the sauce.
+Add the cornstarch-water mixture and stir until it thickens, abut 30 seconds to 1 minute, then stir everything together.